 The nation's first free public lending library opened in Massachusetts in 1790 with a collection of books donated by Benjamin Franklin, and public librarians have been helping Americans figure stuff out ever since.
 Sure, librarians excel at matching the right novel or biography or picture book to the right reader, but their mission is broader, and rooted in a radical idea: Everyone, regardless of age, ethnicity, financial status, or any other factor, has a right to information.
 In honor of National Library Week, Mental Floss spoke to five public librarians to find out what they do behind the stacks to keep these local repositories of knowledge thriving.

-Librarians earn a median annual income of $60,760—about $10,000 higher than the average for all occupations nationwide.
-And in case you're thinking it’s a dying industry, the Bureau of Labor statistics estimates that librarian jobs of all kinds—not just those in public libraries—will increase by 9 percent by 2026.
+Librarians earn a mean annual income of $61,500—about $10,000 higher than the average for all occupations nationwide.
+And in case you're thinking it’s a dying industry, the Bureau of Labor Statistics estimates that librarian jobs of all kinds—not just those in public libraries—will increase by 9 percent by 2026.
 In fact, a 2017 report by the education and publishing company Pearson found that librarians, curators, and archivists were among the occupational groups with the highest probability of increased demand by 2030 [PDF].

 Librarians are trained in accessing all sorts of information, not just what you find between two covers.
 Some of them, like Erica Findley, who works at the Multnomah County Library system in Portland, Oregon, specialize in metadata, which she describes as a fancy word for “how you describe a thing” (technically, it's data about other data).
 She focuses on making online catalogs easier for patrons to search: “We try to put ourselves in a user’s shoes—what kind of key word are you going to type into the search box?”

-Her colleague Katy Ferris specializes in electronic content, and says it’s her mission to encourage patrons to “think beyond the library as a physical space where they can get the latest bestseller.”
+Her colleague Kady Ferris specializes in electronic content and says it’s her mission to encourage patrons to “think beyond the library as a physical space where they can get the latest bestseller.”
 That means assembling electronic resources—e-books and audio books, digitized objects like photos and pamphlets, streaming media, and online databases.

 Not sure how to tell fake news from real news?
 Ask a librarian.
 They can also help you research how to fill out tax forms, get career training, find an AA meeting, and apply for citizenship.
-“People think, ‘Librarians know everything!’” says Michelle Krakowski, an adult library specialist in Contra Costa County, California.
+“People think, ‘Librarians know everything!’” says Michelle Krasowski, an adult librarian specialist in Contra Costa County, California.
 “No, but we know where to look for it.”

 But Paolini's favorite thing of all is getting a call at the phone reference desk from a sports bar where two buddies are arguing over player stats: “I’m like, ‘This is great that you’re calling the library to settle a bet!'”